jcamilleri-scottlogic/sl-blog/_posts/2025-09-01-rethinking-mvps.markdown

 MVPs are flexible by design, which is part of their appeal.
 Here are a few common situations where MVPs may not serve their original goal.

-- **Treating the MVP as the final product**
+### Treating the MVP as the final product

 Some teams release an MVP and immediately move on to the next initiative.
 If no iteration follows, what’s left is often the simplest version of an idea, which may have accrued some technical debt.
 Without refining based on what users actually need, the result may fall short.
+---

-> An MVP is meant to start a process of learning and improvement, not end it.
+*An MVP is meant to start a process of learning and improvement, not end it.*

+---
-- **Using the MVP to meet a fixed deadline**
+### Using the MVP to meet a fixed deadline

 This can be problematic for several reasons:
 - External timelines may not provide the flexibility needed for meaningful testing.
 - Work estimates are often optimistic.
 If parts of the MVP are more complex than expected or unplanned issues arise, the timeline can easily slip.
 As Douglas Adams once wrote, deadlines often make a "whooshing sound" as they pass by.
 - Teams may have competing responsibilities, like supporting live systems, which limit available capacity.
+---

-> MVPs are sometimes associated with speed or simplicity, but they can still require significant effort and coordination.
-That may not align well with fixed delivery expectations.
+*MVPs are sometimes associated with speed or simplicity, but they can still require significant effort and coordination.
+That may not align well with fixed delivery expectations.*

+---

-- **Confusing MVPs with Phase 1 of a roadmap**
+### Confusing MVPs with Phase 1 of a roadmap

 A roadmap communicates direction and planned features.
 An MVP, on the other hand, is an experiment to test whether a concept is worth pursuing.

+---

-> While a roadmap assumes you know where you're going, an MVP asks whether you're heading in the right direction.
+*While a roadmap assumes you know where you're going, an MVP asks whether you're heading in the right direction.*

-- **MVP or MMP?**
+---

+### MVP or MMP?

 Sometimes a project goal is mis-labeled as a "Minimum Viable Product" when what we are really talking about is a "Minimum Marketable Product (MMP)" - this is an important difference as features that may be cut from and MVP would not be cut from a MMP.

+---

-> An MVP is the smallest number of features required to test a product, while an MMP is the minimum number of features to make a useful product.
+*An MVP is the smallest number of features required to test a product, while an MMP is the minimum number of features to make a useful product.*

+---

 ## Using MVPs Effectively